-The Development Office seeks to build an ongoing relationship with our former students and the wider community.
+The alumni office seeks to build an ongoing relationship with our former students and the wider community.

 The legal basis for processing your personal data is that it is necessary for the pursuit of our legitimate interests.
 Ultimately, how we use your data and how we contact you is entirely at your discretion.
 This statement will outline what data we hold on you, how we manage it and how you can instruct us to treat it and you differently.